awsdocs/aws-codecommit-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 }
 ```

 For more information about CodeCommit and CloudWatch Events, see [CloudWatch Events Event Examples From Supported Services](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/EventTypes.html#codecommit_event_type)\.
+For more information about IAM and policy language, see [Grammar of the IAM JSON Policy Language](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_grammar.html)\.

 #### Example 3: Create a policy for AWS Lambda integration with a CodeCommit trigger<a name="access-permissions-lambda-int"></a>